MrYsLab/python_banyan/README.md

 If you need to control multiple i2c devices sharing the same i2c pins, Python Banyan provides the concurrency support for you to do so.

-Chapter 4 will discuss how to use Python's setup tools to convert a Banyan component into an executable file and have it automatically installed on the execution path.
+Chapter 4 discusses how to use Python's setup tools to convert a Banyan component into an executable file and have it automatically installed on the execution path.

-An early version of the user's guide may be found [here](https://github.com/MrYsLab/python_banyan_guide/blob/master/docs/index.md)

-This guide has some sections to be completed, but will give the reader an early view of what it will contain.